Why the fat loss plan you’re following isn’t working.

 Low carb on steroids.
 As close to zero carbs as possible.
 Fat becomes the primary energy source because there aren’t enough carbs.
 Result: massive calorie deficit.

-Go to the “Diet” or Nutrition” section of your local bookstore.
-You’ll find a bestselling diet book from every angle.
+Go to the "Diet" or Nutrition" section of your local bookstore.
+You'll find a bestselling diet book from every angle.
 One touts “Zero carbs, just healthy fat!” right next to a book that says “Zero fat, more carbs!”.
 They’re both right.
 They arrange them to make a calorie deficit no matter the kind of calorie.
-Some of these diets offer expensive pre-packaged products to help you stay on course.
+Some of these fake fat loss diets offer expensive pre-packaged products to help you stay on course.

 Stay away from extreme diets that claim you should eat all one thing and none of another.
 Those strategies may produce results early on, but are near impossible to sustain.